laurentperrinet/Perrinet20PredictiveProcessing/README.md

 this page) or to geometrical deformations, such as when reading a text from a slanted perspective.
-More generally, vision will correctly complete the image of a word with missing letters (such as in "PR-DI-T-ON") or with ambiguous or incorrect detections such as in "UN1V3RS4L".
-This illustrates that vision is also characterized by higher level processes which involve learning a generative model of sensory data.
-Furthermore, vision also allows for prospective predictions such as those revealed during mental imagery - and is a basic ground-stone for one's creativity, or *imagination*.
-As a consequence, vision is a highly complex process and it is still not completely understood how that is possible.
-In particular, models of vision as implemented in computers can learn complex categorization tasks on precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and generic context.
+More generally, vision will correctly complete the image of a word with missing letters (such as in "PR-D-CT-ON") or with ambiguous or incorrect detections such as in "UN1V3RS4L".
+This illustrates that vision is also characterized by higher level processes.
+Furthermore, it is believed these involve learning a generative model of sensory data.
+Indeed, vision also allows for prospective predictions such as those revealed during mental imagery
+--- and is a basic ground-stone for one's creativity, or *imagination*.
+As a consequence, vision is a highly complex process which is still not completely understood.
+In particular, models of vision as implemented in computers can learn complex categorization tasks on very precise datasets but are easily outperformed by an infant when it comes to a naturalistic, flexible and generic context.
 As a matter of fact, the most surprising fact about vision is the ease with which sighted persons may perform these abilities.
 As a consequence, and to rephrase [@Wigner90], "the Unreasonable Effectiveness of Vision in the Natural World" invites us to focus on this cognitive ability for a better understanding of the brain in general.
 <!-- More generally, however simple or complex, a retinal image will always be interpreted as a visual scene with respect to some cognitive context.  -->

 Anatomically, visual processing is the result of the interplay of neural networks which are organized in a hierarchy of visual areas.
-Each visual area is itself a dynamical process, from its first stage, the retina, to the different areas which help in forming a parallel and distributed representation of the visual world.
+Each visual area is itself a dynamical process, from its first stage, the retina, to the different areas which help in forming this parallel and distributed representation of the visual world.
 Moreover, this organization is largely self-organized and very efficient metabolic-wise.
 To make sense of such complex network of visual areas, it has been proposed that this